Fab-Miami/CoinBase-job-application/README.md

 5. Choose your mode:
    - "One by one URL mode" for when you're feeling picky
    - "URL list mode" for when you're feeling ambitious
+6. The script will pull the first job URL from the list and start the application process.
+7. Review the application before submitting, DON'T CLICK ON THE SUBMIT BUTTON, instead click return in your terminal.
+8. The script will then add "#" in front of the applied job in url_list.txt and move on to the next job URL in the list, and so on.

 ## 🎭 Features